stevekinney/idea-box/README.md

 We'll have to implement two little features in order to get everything moving along.

-1. Our test suite is not goin to wait for the AJAX to complete before testing if our new idea is in the database.
+1. Our test suite is not going to wait for the AJAX to complete before testing if our new idea is in the database.
 2. Our Poltergeist instance is running on a different thread from our database test.
 The Rails default of using transactions isn't going to work.
 So, we'll have switch strategies and use `DatabaseCleaner` to help us out.

 The first one is fairly straight-forward.
 We'll need to implement a method that checks with jQuery to see if we have any active AJAX requests and if so, kicks the can down the road and waits a little bit before checking again.
 To do this, we'll add an addition pair of methods to `ActionDispatch::IntegrationTest` in `test/test_helper.rb`.